4ug-aug/mlops-comp-vision/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:
-In this project we made use of two different framworks to build and train our deep learning models.
-The first framwork is the pytorch immage models (timm), we used this framwork to find a deep convolutional neural network architecture which we could use for our model.
-We choose the resnet18 which has approx 11.2 million parameters, and it also had the the same input feature dimension requirement as to that of the images in our dataset.
+In this project we made use of two different frameworks to build and train our deep learning models.
+The first framwork is the pytorch image models (timm) We used this framwork to find a deep convolutional neural network architecture which we could use for our model.
+We chose the resnet18 which has approx. 11.2 million parameters, and it also had the the same input feature dimension requirement as to that of the images in our dataset.
 To make the training process easier we chose to implement the pytorch lightning framwork.
-This framework make training very easier by implementing a trainer object, which can be customized with various callbacks function.
-Additionally pytorch lightning is also integrated with wandb, which make the logging of the training process very simply and easy.
+This framework makes training easier by implementing a trainer object, which can be customized with various callback functions.
+Additionally pytorch lightning is also integrated with wandb, which makes the logging of the training process very simply and easy.

 ## Coding environment